Lali-Sed/Lali-Sed/README.md

 🔭 I’m currently working on data analysis projects with python from codeacademy

-🌱 I’m currently learning R and expanding my python skills and proficient in SQL
+🌱 I’m also learning R and expanding my python skills and proficient in SQL

 ⚡ Next thing I'm moving on to is a 7 week intense data analysis program from University of Helsinki